berops/claudie/docs/index.md

 # What is Claudie

-Claudie is a platform for managing multi-cloud and hybrid-cloud Kubernetes clusters with support for nodepools across different cloud-providers and on-premise data centers.
+Claudie is a platform for managing multi-cloud and hybrid-cloud Kubernetes clusters.
+These Kubernetes clusters can mix and match nodepools from various cloud providers, e.g. a single cluster can have a nodepool in AWS, another in GCP and another one on-premises.
+This is our opinionated way to build multi-cloud and hybrid-cloud Kubernetes infrastructure.
+On top of that Claudie supports Cluster Autoscaler on the managed clusters.

 ## Vision